 In recent years Kevin has begun a new initiative exploring the possibilities of combining classical singing and contemporary dance under the auspices of his ensemble Vox Æterna.
-Since then he has created several videos and been invited for two intensive residencies at wpZimmer in Antwerp, Belgium where he has created two live performances.
-Sol io premiered in 2012 at the Operadagen Rotterdam, and The Daily Routine was created later the same year in conjunction with the interdisciplinary theatre collective Het Geluid at the Musica Sacra Festival in Maastricht, Netherlands.
-Upcoming performances include Sol io at the Theater aan het Vrijthof in Maastricht, and a professional residency at the Bijloke in Gent, Belgium to create Divine Rapture, a production based on the Song of Songs.
-Divine Rapture will premiere at the Festival Les Nuits de Septembre (Festvial de Wallonie) in the autumn of 2013.
+Since then he has created several videos and been invited for residencies at wpZimmer and De Bijloke (Belgium).
+To date Kevin has created three live productions which have been performed at the Operadagen Rotterdam, the Theater aan het Vrijthof, and Musica Sacra Festvial in Maastricht.
+Divine Rapture, Kevin’s most recent production, premiered at the Festival Les Nuits de Septembres (Festvial de Wallonie) in September 2013.

-The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin holds graduate degrees in voice, conducting, and musicology having studied at the University of Toronto, Indiana University, and Oxford University.
-Kevin will publish his first book, Settle the Score: performer’s analysis for the classical singer, later this year.
+The recipient of numerous awards and scholarships, including grants from the Canada Council for the Arts and the Ontario Arts Council, Kevin holds graduate degrees in voice, conducting, and musicology, having studied at the University of Toronto, Indiana University, and Oxford University.
+Kevin recently published his first book: Settle the Score: performer’s analysis for the classical singer.